Review : Obi-Wan Kenobi (A New Hope)

 Articulation is standard to the Black Series.
 Starting at the feet there is ankle rockers, double jointed knees, a thigh cut swivel and ball jointed hips.
 None of this is really of any use as you can only move the legs within the confines of the outer skirt piece.
 That being said, Obi-Wan stands really well and isn't going to fall over easily.
 The waist is jointed so the torso can swivel and this joint is hidden nicely in the wrap around the belt.

 The arms are where you will tweak Obi-Wan's look so it's good to find the arms are really maneuverable on the ball jointed shoulders either up above the head or out to the side.
 The elbows are single jointed, but do swivel.
 And as you can see from my pictures, with a bit of tweaking of great wrist movement, you can get Obi-Wan to hold his saber in both sides and ready to take on Vader.
 The articulation ends in the ball joined head, so Obi can look around a full 360 degrees and up and down.

-Obi-Wan Kenobi is a figure many fans have wanted for a long time, in fact he made it into the short list for the 2015 fans poll.
+Obi-Wan Kenobi is a figure many fans have wanted for a long time, in fact he made it into the short list for last years fans poll.
 He is a nice figure, and unlike other recent "human" releases is a great likeness to the character.
-The robes will always split opinion, but like Palpatine you can get a good display pose with a bit of work.
-I score the Wave 9 Obi-Wan Kenobi a 4 out of 5.
+The robes will always split opinion, but like Palpatine you can get a good display pose with work.
+The table is a nice addition and pumps out strong audio as well as lighting up a nicely sculpted Leia Hologram.
+My only gripe is with the price which feels a tad high.
+And there will be a frustration for those many many fans who won't be able to buy this iconic piece of Star Wars.
+But sadly we should be used to Hasbro doing this to us now considering that both Han in Carbonite and Jabba's Throne & Salacious Crumb have been SDCC exclusives.
+I score the SDCC Obi-Wan Kenobi a 4 out of 5.